microsoft/BotBuilder-Samples/javascript_nodejs/84.bot-authentication-msgraph/README.md

-# basic-bot
+# Authentication Bot Utilizing MS Graph

-This bot has been created using [Microsoft Bot Framework](https://dev.botframework.com),
+This bot has been created using [Microsoft Bot Framework](https://docs.microsoft.com/en-us/azure/bot-service/?view=azure-bot-service-4.0).

 This sample uses the bot authentication capabilities of Azure Bot Service.
 In this sample we are assuming the OAuth 2 provider is Azure Active Directory v2 (AADv2) and are utilizing the Microsoft Graph API to retrieve data about the user.
 [Check here](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-tutorial-authentication?view=azure-bot-service-4.0) for information about getting an AADv2 application setup for use in Azure Bot Service.
-The [scopes](https://developer.microsoft.com/en-us/graph/docs/concepts/permissions_reference) used in this sample are 'OpenId' 'email' 'Mail.Send.Shared' 'Mail.Read' 'profile' 'User.Read' 'User.ReadBasic.All'.
+The [scopes](https://developer.microsoft.com/en-us/graph/docs/concepts/permissions_reference) used in this sample are `OpenId email Mail.Send.Shared Mail.Read profile User.Read User.ReadBasic.All`.

 ## To try this sample